RamanujanMachine/ramanujan-machine-web/react-frontend/README.md

 # The Ramanujan Machine Web Portal

-To run the project locally:
+To run the project locally, ensure that you have all dependcies installed using `npm ci`.

 ### `npm start`